 Nettles

-Nettles are a type of wild green that’s often used as an herbal remedy.
+Nettles are a type of wild green often used as an herbal remedy.
 These nutrient-rich greens are high in vitamins A and C, as well as iron.
 Nettles can be found fresh or dried at your local health food store.
 They grow like crazy at my house and we all avoid them because they sting like crazy!

 Radishes

-Radishes are crunchy and peppery vegetables that are often used as a garnish or in salads.
+Radishes are crunchy and peppery vegetables often used as a garnish or in salads.
 These little root vegetables are a good source of fiber and vitamins C and B6.
 You can even prepare them like mashed potatoes – the texture is very similar and they have more flavor.

 Potatoes